Easier access to online government services

 We are testing the system through pilot programs and with real users.
 We are delivering incrementally to make sure it can deliver on the usability, privacy, security and integrity needed.Back to top

 Digital Identity needs to be secure and easy to use.
 We will start with a series of pilot programs to test the system with real users.
 These include:

 - Unique Student Identifier

 - Youth Allowance

-We’re continuing to test the service through pilot programs and with real users and working incrementally to make sure the technology can deliver the necessary privacy, security and integrity of the system.Back to top
+We will work incrementally to make sure the technology can deliver the necessary privacy, security and integrity of the system.Back to top